When Shiva Comes Back.

 This Maha Shivratri felt like meeting Him again after a long pause.

-And yet it did not feel distant.
+yet it did not feel distant.

-And then came the tears.
+then came the tears.

-Not tears of sadness, and not tears of longing.
+Not tears of sadness or longing.

 But tears that made the heart lighter.